klntsky/switch-to-audible-tab/README.md

 If there are audible tabs belonging to other windows, these windows will be switched too (this can be opted off as well).

+It is also possible to control the order in which the tabs will be visited: available options are 'left-to-right' and 'right-to-left'.
+This will only make difference if there are more than two tabs in a cycle.

 **Alt+Shift+A** is the hotkey that can be used instead of the toolbar button.